September 10-13, 2021

-This fall join the NFF for a backpacking and whitewater rafting adventure in the mountains of western North Carolina on the Nantahala-Pisgah National Forest.
-This excursion will provide participants with the opportunity to backpack through 20 miles of southern Appalachian forests, navigate the rapids of the Nolichucky River, and experience the breweries and gourmet restaurants of Asheville, North Carolina.
+This fall, join the NFF for a backpacking and whitewater rafting adventure in the mountains of western North Carolina on the Nantahala and Pisgah National Forests.
+This excursion will provide participants with the opportunity to backpack through 20 miles of southern Appalachian forests, navigate the rapids of the Chattooga River, and experience the breweries and gourmet restaurants of Asheville, North Carolina.

 This is an excellent trip for those wanting the full Appalachian forest adventure, while learning about the area’s amazing biodiversity and history and hearing trail stories from accomplished long-distance hikers.

-Participants will arrive in Asheville, North Carolina on September 18th and spend the evening at a downtown hotel and get to know the NFF staff and other participants over dinner and drinks at a local brewery.
+Participants will arrive in Asheville, North Carolina on September 10th to spend the evening at a downtown hotel and get to know the NFF staff and other participants over dinner and drinks at a local brewery.

 Jennifer Pharr Davis, record holder for fastest AT thru-hike by a woman, will join us for the hike.

-The morning of September 20th, we will breakdown camp and continue along the Appalachian Trail to Hot Springs, NC.
-Upon completion of our hike, and depending upon timing, the group can soak at the nearby mineral hot springs or head directly back to the hotel in Asheville to clean up and rest up for the next day of adventure.
+The morning of September 12th, we will breakdown camp and continue along the Appalachian Trail to Hot Springs, NC.
+Upon completion of our hike, and depending upon timing, the group can soak at the nearby mineral hot springs, which are located along the banks of Spring Creek and the French Broad River, or head directly back to the hotel in Asheville to clean up and rest up for the next day of adventure.

-On September 21st, we’ll head back up into the mountains to raft the rapids of the Chattooga River.
+On September 13, we’ll head back up into the mountains to raft the rapids of the Chattooga River, as its headwaters, originating in the mountains of the Nantahala-Pisgah National Forest, flow south to Georgia.
 This section of river (Section IV), between South Carolina and Georgia, with its natural beauty, river running lore and iconic rapids, make it the South’s definitive whitewater rafting experience.
 This is the river’s high-adventure section, boasting Seven-Foot Falls, Raven’s Chute Rapid, and the famous Five Falls —where five Class IV-V rapids unfold in 1/3 of a river mile.

 We will be guided by elite paddlers from Nantahala Outdoor Center, the largest outdoor recreation company in the nation.
 After a full day on the river, the group will enjoy dinner in downtown Asheville, where they can jointly reflect on the weekend’s experiences and wish their new friends farewell.